 What courses can I sign up for?

 Political Science will offer approximately 50 courses per year as part of CAP spread across the fall, spring, and summer terms.
-The offerings will include lower and upper division course in each of the five learning tracks.
+The offerings will include lower and upper division courses in each of the five learning tracks.

 How does the CAP reserve process work and how does it relate to registration?

 Students will be able to see the full list of courses offered as part of CAP for the upcoming two years (six terms).
 They will be able to reserve spots in courses up to the number of units necessary to fulfill their degree requirements.
 Up until a certain deadline for each term, students will be able to change the course that they reserve as they wish.
 After the deadline, the department will close the reservation requests, analyze those requests, and tentatively assign students to their courses.
 At some point before the start of registration, students will be given that tentative schedule and be asked to confirm it.
 Once confirmed, spots will be blocked off on the SIMS system for your courses and reserved.
 When your registration date arrives, you still need to register, but you’ll simply confirm the courses assigned to you with CAP.

 What if a course is full or oversubscribed?